coleww/washers/readme.md

     scripts/templates for quick scaffolding?

     make more examples i guess so that it will be possible to make scripts and/or templates

+    guide to make a washers thing via github online app, for non-porgammers